joewing/memsim/README.md

 ------------------------------------------------------------------------------

 memsim is implemented in Ada 2005.
-There are two main package hierarchies: the *Memory* package and the *Benchmark* package.
+There are two main package hierarchies: the *Memory* package to describe memories and the *Benchmark* package to describe benchmarks.
 The *Parser* package (which uses the *Lexer* package) is used to build up memories.
-The following memory packages are available:

- - *Memory*: The base package.
- - *Memory.Bank*: A memory bank which can contain multiple memories.
- - *Memory.Cache*: A write-back cache with various parameters.
- - *Memory.Dup*: Duplicate accesses to other memories.
- - *Memory.Flash*: A RAM with a separate write block size.
- - *Memory.Prefetch*: A memory prefetcher (assumes prefetches are free).
- - *Memory.RAM*: A simple RAM with constant access time.
- - *Memory.SPM*: A scratchpad memory.
- - *Memory.Stats*: A memory to track memory access statistics.
- - *Memory.Super*: A memory hierarchy optimizer.
- - *Memory.Trace*: A memory to write a memory access trace.
- - *Memory.Transform*: Base class for memory address transformers.
- - *Memory.Transform.Offset*: Transform memory addresses by an offset.
- - *Memory.Transform.Shift*: Transform memory addresses by shifting.

-The following benchmark packages are available:

- - *Benchmark* The base package.
- - *Benchmark.Hash* A benchmark to generate random memory accesses.
- - *Benchmark.Heap* A benchmark to perform operations on a binary heap.
- - *Benchmark.Trace* A benchmark to process a memory trace.
- - *Benchmark.Stride* A benchmark to generate strided memory accesses.